jefferyabbott/Uncommitted/README.md

 - Detects staged, modified, untracked, and deleted files
 - Shows current branch and remote tracking branch
 - Displays ahead/behind status relative to remote
+- Shows remote push status (whether the repo has been pushed to GitHub or other remotes)
 - Color-coded output for easy scanning
 - Unicode box-drawing characters for a clean look